ldbl1/orquestatorRPA/README.md

 * [ ] Server can create more than one client and manage them

+* [ ] Server has to connect to DB to manage all clients

 ## Phase V (Beautifying)

 * [ ] Server now has a GUI